How to Make Money on TikTok in 2022 (4 Proven Strategies)

 Use the Branded Content toggle

 People don’t like being deceived—and it turns out, apps don’t like it either.
-Tiktok created the Branded Content toggle to make sure that users were being transparent.
-If you’re posting sponsored content, hit the button (or risk your video being taken down).
+TikTok created the Branded Content toggle to make sure that users were being transparent.
+If you’re creating content for sponsorships, hit the button (or risk your video being taken down).

 According to this study by Tomoson, every dollar spent on influencer marketing yielded an average of $6.50 for the business, with the top 13% surveyed reporting a return of $20.
 What’s more, half of marketers say the customers gained through influencer marketing were higher quality than customers brought in through other channels, like email marketing or organic search.